 The inherent beauty of ivory is prized around the world.
 Due to this, it has been used for making various objects of decorative value for ages.

-Commercially ivory is also used for manufacturing billiard balls and handles as well as items like piano and organ keys.
+Commercially ivory is used for manufacturing billiard balls and handles as well as items like piano and organ keys.
+It’s also used to manufacture specialized electrical equipment for airplanes and radar.

+This aging process develops a patina, which goes toward the value of the ivory.
 This means that if you remove the patina or change its color to something else, it will lower the value of the ivory item you own.

-So, if you need to clean your antique ivory jewelry, you will need to be careful about the products you use along with how it is cleaned, particularly when you want to preserve its value.
+So, if you need to clean your antique ivory jewelry, you will need to be careful about the products you use along with how it is cleaned, particularly when you want to preserve their value.

 How to Clean Old Yellowed Ivory Jewelry?